manoa-exchange/manoa-exchange.github.io/index.md

  - "Good looking, but maybe make it more mobile friendly, better fonts, and ability to see posts without logging in"
  - "Changing the colors for country tags to match their theme may look better"
  - "This website is super cool for the people who wants to study abroad and connect with one another.
 I also really like the color scheme of the website." -Josh C.
+ - "It's easy to sign up.
+But the sign up page lands on the menu of the page, no the sign up part of the page" -Dom K.

 ## Developmental Progress